Happy Isles to Echo Creek Trail

 Me, I skipped it.
 I didn’t have a permit for it, anyway, and my day’s end goal was to make it to Sunrise Camp, still seven miles down the trail.

-The stretch of trail from Quarter Dome (the people who name these things love naming things after domes) and Clouds Rest is 1.9 miles on the map, but it felt a lot longer.
+The stretch of trail from Quarter Dome (the people who name these things love naming them after domes) and Clouds Rest is 1.9 miles on the map, but it felt a lot longer.
 So long, in fact, I started to worry that I’d taken a wrong path and was on my way to Merced Lake.

 I got to Sunrise Camp with daylight to spare.
 There were supposed to be bear boxes there that I’d considered using.
 I’d also thought that using the toilet there would be a nice comfort, but it was locked.